Code-and-Sorts/alchemist/README.md

 ## Backstory

-Insomnium is a fork of [Kong/insomnia at 2023.5.8](https://github.com/ArchGPT/insomnia), the last commit before compulsory account login was introduced.
+alchemist is a fork of Insomnium, which is a fork of [Kong/insomnia at 2023.5.8](https://github.com/ArchGPT/insomnia), the last commit before compulsory account login was introduced.
 In a sense, Insomnium is a community response to [the latest product update that forces account creation w/o warning](https://news.ycombinator.com/item?id=37680522).

 ![HN](https://github.com/ArchGPT/insomnium/blob/main/hn.png?raw=true)